-There were guides to answer all my questions and people to hang around and chat with if I felt like it.
-At the same time, I was free to do my own thing and had the freedom to go where I wanted, take pictures, and never had the pressure to join the group when I didn’t feel like.
+There are guides to answer all your questions and people to hang around and chat with if you feel like it.
+At the same time, you are free to do your own thing and have the freedom to go where you wanted, take pictures, and never have the pressure to join the group when you don’t feel like it.

 Northern Lights tours comparison – small group vs. big bus